 Currency fluctuations may adversely affect the value of the Trust's investments and the income thereon and, depending on an investor's currency of reference, currency fluctuations may adversely affect the value of his investment in Units.

 20.6 Past Performance

-Past performance is not a reliable indicator of future performance.
+Past performance is not a reliable indicator or guide to future performance.

 20.7 Derivatives and volatility